lilarcor/lakka-gpio-control/README.md

 # lakka-gpio-control

-Adding the ability of soft shutdown, restart and reset ui to lakka on Raspberry Pi 3
+Adding the ability of soft shutdown on Raspberry Pi 3/4

 ### How to install